 Clarify what is required (submission of an application) for requesting transfer to a position with another Appointing Authority.

-Employees may request a transfer to a position under another Appointing Authority by submitting such request in writing to the Human Resource Office of the Appointing Authority to which they wish to transfer.
+Employees may request a transfer to a position under another Appointing Authority by submitting an application to the Human Resource Office of the Appointing Authority to which they wish to transfer.

 ARTICLE 22 – HEALTH AND JOB SAFETY